Demonstration Experiments: Statistics that are robust to strategic sampling

-Here, $\hat \mu_{g,q} = q^{-1}\sum_{s \in T_{g,q}} X_{g_s}(s)$ is the empirical mean of the first $q$ samples from arm $g$.
+where $\hat \mu_{g,q} = q^{-1}\sum_{s \in T_{g,q}} X_{g_s}(s)$ is the empirical mean of the first $q$ samples from arm $g$.
 Note, further, that at the end of the experiment, at least one arm has been sampled at least $m = \lceil T/k \rceil$ times.
-In this setting, we can account for strategic allocation of samples to arms using a version of the invariance principle for the sequence $\{\hat Z_g(q)\}_{q \ge 1}$, building upon the ideas of \citet{waudby2024time}.
+In this setting, we can account for strategic allocation of samples to arms using a version of the invariance principle for the sequence $\{\hat Z_g(q)\}_{q \ge 1}$, building upon \citet{waudbysmith2024time} and \citet{bibaut2024near}.

+The test we propose compares the maximum of the arm-wise $t$-statistics $\hat Z_g(N_g(t))$, taken across sufficiently sampled arms, to a Robbins-type time-uniform boundary.
+The remainder of this subsection develops the machinery this requires: \Cref{lem:robbins-boundary} states the boundary-crossing probabilities for a single Brownian path, and the moderate-deviations extension that follows is what enables simultaneous control across many arms.

-In particular, extending the results of \citet{robbins1970boundary} for sample sums, \citet{waudby2024time} provided a general framework for approximating the time-uniform rejection probabilities $\mathbb{P}\{ \max_{q \ge q_0}\sqrt{q}|\hat Z_g(q)| > c(q)\}$, $q_0 \ge 0$, by corresponding (pivotal) boundary crossing probabilities for Brownian motion.
-In our paper we focus on the following {one-sided} boundary crossing probabilities. \begin{lemma}[{\citealp[Examples 2 and 3]{robbins1970boundary}}] For $1 \le q \le T$, let $S_q = \sum_{i=1}^q X_i$ denote the $q^\th$ partial sum from an i.i.d.~sequence $(X_1, X_2, \ldots)$ with $\mathbb{E}[X_1]=0$ and $\mathbb{E}[X_1^2]=1$.
+In particular, extending the results of \citet{robbins1970boundary} for sample sums, \citet{waudbysmith2024time} provided a general framework for approximating the time-uniform rejection probabilities $\mathbb{P}\{ \max_{q \ge q_0}\sqrt{q}|\hat Z_g(q)| > c(q)\}$, $q_0 \ge 0$, by corresponding (pivotal) boundary crossing probabilities for Brownian motion.
+In our paper we focus on the following {one-sided} boundary crossing probabilities. \begin{lemma}[{\citealp[Examples 2 and 3]{robbins1970boundary}}] For $q \ge 1$, let $S_q = \sum_{i=1}^q X_i$ denote the $q^\th$ partial sum from an i.i.d.~sequence $(X_1, X_2, \ldots)$ with $\mathbb{E}[X_1]=0$ and $\mathbb{E}[X_1^2]=1$.
 Let $\Phi(x)$ denote the standard Gaussian CDF.
 Then,

 Moreover, if we put $h(x) = x^2 + 2\log\Phi(x)$ and $\Psi^+(a) = 1-\Phi(a) + \vp(a)[a + \vp(a)/\Phi(a)]$, then we also have

 \end{lemma}